ngDuyAnh/Avionics-Flight-Computer/README.md

 C Compiler to C:\dev\opt\atollic\ARMTools\bin\arm-atollic-eabi-gcc.exe C++ Compiler to C:\dev\opt\atollic\ARMTools\bin\arm-atollic-eabi-g++.exe

 NOTE: Recall what I said about differences in processor instruction sets.
-YOu will not be able to compile with gcc.exe or g++.exe shipped with MinGW (C:\dev\env\bin)
+You will not be able to compile with gcc.exe or g++.exe shipped with MinGW (C:\dev\env\bin)
 NOTE: You may leave the default debugger, it will be able to understand STM32 ARM debug symbols, but if you use C:\dev\env\bin\gdb.exe, then debugger will not work.
       Debuggers have certain protocols of communication, just like ABI, they need to match.
 NOTE: Leave detected by CLion ming32-make.exe as it is.
 Do not use any other make.exe because again different Make tools have different protocols, so they need to match

+The final step is to tell the CMakeLists.txt where to find the ARMTools that will be used to compile the source code for the targeted platform (ARM Cortex-M4).
+Open the CMakeLists.txt found in the AvionicsSoftware-AtollicProject folder and edit the line that says "set(ARM_TOOLS_DIR    [YOUR PATH HERE])" to contain the path for Atollic ARMTools mentioned earlier.

+NOTE: You must change the "\" in the path to "/".

 COMPILE AND ENJOY CLION!Now it should work!